 - Download our Moving to Antwerp Guide (PDF)

-Antwerp is generally an easy city to navigate as it's a compact metropolis.
-De Lijn, the public transport company, operates a comprehensive network of buses and trams.
-Walking around Antwerp is also pleasant.
-Much of the picturesque city centre is demarcated as pedestrian zones.
-Expats wanting to travel out of the city can catch a train operated by the national railway service.
+Getting around in Antwerp is fairly easy, thanks to its compact layout.
+There is a comprehensive network of buses and trams in Antwerp run by De Lijn.
+Walking around Antwerp is also pleasant and much of the picturesque city centre is demarcated as pedestrian zones.
+Expats wanting to travel out of the city can easily hop on a train operated by the national railway service.

 Public transport in Antwerp